Gallery

 Imagine this: if you sit a small pot plant against the window in your loungeroom so it can get some extra sun, you’ll likely rest the plant on the flat timber edge that juts out slightly away from the glass.
 This space is the window reveal.

-While that’s a basic description of a reveal, the appearance of a window reveal can change depending on the type of reveal you use; they come in a range of different styles for various applications.
+While that’s a basic description of a reveal, the appearance of a window reveal can change depending on the type of reveal you use.
+Reveals come in a range of different styles for various applications.

-Did you know: There are some instances where you can install a window without needing a window reveal for additional stability.
-For example, if you’re putting a window into a single skinned brick wall—commonly used in residential garages—you can use ‘brick piers’ to stabilize the installation, rather than a reveal.
+There are some instances where you can install a window without needing a window reveal for additional stability.
+For example, if you’re putting a window into a single-skinned brick wall—commonly used in residential garages—you can use ‘brick piers’ to stabilise the installation, rather than a reveal.
 However, around 90% of the time you see a window, there’ll be some kind of window reveal in the configuration.

 Let’s take a look at the most common types of window reveals, and the scenarios where you’d likely choose each one.